AP English Language and Composition: Scoring

 The multiple-choice section is scored by computer.
 Formerly, the test was scored by awarding 1 point for correct answers, while taking off a 1/4 point for incorrect answers.
 No points were taken away for blank answers.
-However, the College Board discontinued the policy for all AP Exams in 2011; now they only award 1 point for each correct answer, with no 1/4 point deductions.
+However, the College Board discontinued the policy for all AP Exams in 2011; now, they only award 1 point for each correct answer, with no 1/4 point deductions.

 The free-response section is scored individually by hundreds of educators each June.
 Each essay is assigned a score from 0–6, 6 being high.
-Scoring is holistic, meaning that specific elements of the essay are not assessed, but each essay is scored in its entirety.
+The student's thesis may earn one point, their argument and evidence may earn up to four points, and an extra point may be earned for holistic complexity and sophistication of the argument or of the essay as a whole.

-The FRQ scoring was changed in 2019 from a 9 point scale.
+The FRQ scoring was changed in 2019 from a 9 point holistic scale.

 The scores from the three essays are added and integrated with the adjusted multiple-choice score (using appropriate weights of each section) to generate a composite score.
-The composite is then converted into an AP score of 1-5 using a scale for that year's exam.
+The composite is then converted into an AP score of 1–5 using a scale for that year's exam.

 Students generally receive their scores by mail in mid-July of the year they took the test.
 Scores can be viewed on the College Board website using My AP.
-Alternately, they can receive their scores by phone as early as July 1 for a fee.
+Alternatively, they can receive their scores by phone as early as July 1 for a fee.
 Sub-scores are not available for students for the English Language and Composition Exam.

 Instructors of all AP courses each receive a score sheet showing the individual score for each of their students, as well as some score information and national averages.